1Password/solutions/migration/README.md

 ### Handling nested folders

 Note that 1Password does not have the concept of nested vaults.
 If you have nested LastPass folders, they will be created as their own 1Password vault, and will be a sibling to their parent.
-Vault names reflect the original hierarchy and will have a name similar to `parent\child`
+Vault names reflect the original hierarchy and will have a name similar to `parent_child`

 ### Limitations

 **This script only migrates LastPass Sites**.
 It will not migrate credit cards, secure notes, or any other item type.
 You might consider extracting secure notes (all of which have the URL `http://sn` in the LastPass export file) into its own .csv file and use the [LastPass importer at 1Password.com](https://support.1password.com/import-lastpass/), which does handle Secure Notes.
 Imported secure notes will be tagged with the LastPass folder they were a part of, allowing you to use a 1Password application to move imported secure notes to the appropriate vault based on the tag.

 **Migrations will not include TOTP secrets when LastPass CLI is the data source**.
 The LastPass CLI does not include TOTP secrets in it's exports.
 Therefore if you use the CLI->CLI migration mode, you will have to manually migrate your TOTP secrets.

+**This script will substitute underscore `_` characters for `\` or `/` in Folder Names** for compatibility with the 1Password CLI and [Secret References](https://developer.1password.com/docs/cli/secret-references).

 ### Unencrypted exports